mazen160/llmquery/README.md

 # Why llmquery?

-Language models have become integral to modern applications, but efficiently managing and interacting with multiple providers can be challenging. `llmquery` solves this by offering:
+Language models have become integral to modern applications, but efficiently managing and interacting with several providers can be challenging. `llmquery` solves this by offering:

-- **Provider-Agnostic Queries**: Support for multiple providers, including OpenAI, Anthropic, Google Gemini, AWS Bedrock, and Ollama.
+- **Provider-Agnostic Queries**: Support for several providers, including OpenAI, DeepSeek, Anthropic, Google Gemini, AWS Bedrock, Mistral, GitHub AI Models, and Ollama.
 - **Templated Workflows**: Use YAML-based templates to define dynamic prompts and system configurations.
 - **Validation and Error Handling**: Ensure templates are validated, token limits are checked, and errors are surfaced with actionable messages.
 - **Extensibility**: Easily extend to support new providers or integrate with custom workflows.